Leoc76101111/AlfredTheButler/README.md

 ## Known issues
 - sometimes alfred go derp and refuses to walk to npc properly, this should resolve itself when it retries
+- some aspects are giving false positive, mainly those that have multiple data (e.g. frost stride). for now, alfred is treating them as real max aspect to not accidentally sell/salvage a max one

 ## Credits
 - Letrico - general help, bouncing ideas, my faq XD